talent-consulting/talent-consulting.github.io/docs/standards/development.md

 For the `DoR` and `DoD` all `Must` and as many as possible of the `Should` criteria are to be fulfilled.

+# Why do we do this?

+The standards and practices below are for the benefit of the team and its combined outcome as a whole.
+They show that the developer is thinking of and working for the team outcome not just in solving the immediate programming problem.

+It shows that the problem has been;
+* solved well
+* in a way that does not disrupt other team members
+* is of acceptable quality
+* is maintainable
+* is testable
+* is tested
+* is ready for others to spend time on
+* is fit for purpose
+* has been tracked and managed

 ## DoR - Definition of Ready
 Agreed minima (within the team) for a use case / issue to be ready for developers to commence technical analysis, sub-tasking and proceed to work.